-A recipe for Spaghetti Carbonara that’s so easy to make and so incredibly delicious, you’ll never order it at your favorite trattoria ever again.
-This creamy pasta is perfect for low-key dinner parties, or just carb-loading on the couch with your favorite show.
+Ready in just 15 minutes, Homemade Spaghetti Carbonara is so easy and so scrumptious, you’ll never order it at your favorite trattoria again.
+This creamy pasta is quick enough for weeknight menus but showy enough for dinner parties.

 Adjust an oven rack to the middle position and preheat oven to 200 degrees.
 Place a large serving bowl on middle rack (large enough to accommodate a pound of cooked pasta).